About Ride to End ALZ Wimberley

 The Alzheimer's Association Ride to End ALZ is a cycling event to directly impact the pace and momentum behind the fight to end Alzheimer's.
 Inspired by science and driven by a determination to end this disease, participants in Ride to End ALZ raise funds and awareness to advance research toward the first survivor of Alzheimer's.

 Ride to End ALZ is a fully supported event for a range of riders, whether you're a novice cyclist, weekend warrior or avid enthusiast.
 Choose a virtual event or an in-person event that challenges you to go to distance to fight Alzheimer's.

 You're not in this challenge alone — each rider will receive support from the Ride to End Alz staff and volunteer leadership committee.
 We are committed to providing fundraising and training support from registration to the day of Ride.
 Event day, our dedicated volunteers and crew will push you toward the finish line!
 You can do this!

-All participants must be 13 years of age or older.
-Riders for the in-person events are required to make a registration donation to get started and agree to raise the fundraising minimum of $500 in order to participate (registration donation will be counted towards your minimum).
-The virtual event does not have a registration fee and fundraising is optional.
+Riders for the in-person events are required to make a registration donation to get started and agree to raise the fundraising minimum in order to participate.
+The challenge events and spoke series do not have a registration donation and fundraising is optional.
 Volunteers are not required to fundraise.